raspberrychris/paddleboardmaster/content/post/isle-pioneer-inflatable-stand-up-paddleboard.md

 ## Video Review of the Isle Pioneer Paddleboard

+Check out this video of the Pioneer Paddleboard and see how it performs for yourself.

 {{< youtube TpcZn2xXtnw >}}

 [**Click here to check out the Isle Pioneer Inflatable Stand Up Paddleboard on Amazon.com…**](#)